Erythema Nodosum Causes, Symptoms, and Treatment

 - Most cases are self-limiting and require only symptomatic relief.

-- If an infective aetiology has been discovered then appropriate therapy is in order but it should not be given blind.
+- If an aetiology has been discovered then appropriate therapy is in order, depending on the underlying condition.

 - A degree of relief can be obtained with cool compresses and bed rest with elevation of the foot of the bed.
 Bed rest has been advocated for many years and is anecdotally useful but the evidence base is lacking.